woltapp/mitmproxy-mock/README.md

 key, element, or value is deleted from content.
 The match need not be exact, i.e., as for content matching, it suffices to be a subset of `content`.
-The empty dictionary `{}` can be used to match any value, e.g., the following delete the key `foo` regardless of its value:
+The empty dictionary `{}` can be used to match any value, e.g., the following deletes the key `foo` regardless of its value:

 ``` json
 "delete":{